Derived structures in the Langlands Correspondence: Derived moduli spaces related to the Langlands program

 \subsection{Heuristics for derived moduli spaces}

-Suppose that we begin with certain classical moduli space $\rM$, which we wants to promote to a \emph{derived} moduli space $\cM$.
+Suppose that we begin with a certain classical moduli space $\rM$, which we want to promote to a \emph{derived} moduli space $\cM$.
 The following outline describes the most standard pattern for finding the ``correct'' derived enhancement $\cM$.

 Suppose that we are in the following situation: \begin{itemize} \item The tangent space to $\rM$ at a point $m \in \rM$ can be calculated, and has some interpretation as a natural cohomology group.
 Furthermore, the automorphisms lie in a ``previous'' cohomology group, and obstructions lie in the ``next'' cohomology group. \end{itemize} Then we should try to construct $\cM$ so that its tangent complex (cf. \S \ref{sssec: tangent complex}) is the cohomology complex computing the cohomology groups from the bullet point.